yashvora21/SE-HW2/README.md

 #### Things to note for the Command Design Pattern
 * Define a Command interface with a method signature like execute().
-* Create one or more derived classes that encapsulate some subset of the following: a "receiver" object, the method to invoke, the arguments to pass.
+* Create one or more derived classes that encapsulate some subset of a "receiver" object, or a method to invoke, or the arguments to pass.
 * Instantiate a Command object for each deferred execution request.
 * Pass the Command object from the creator (aka sender) to the invoker (aka receiver).
 * The invoker decides when to execute().